AnthonySteele/anthonysteele.github.io/HuskyAutoformat.md

 ![Expected output](./images/husky_install_1.png)

-NB: if you already have a tools manifest, this command can be skipped. and will in any case fail with an error message like this:
+NB: if you already have a tools manifest, this command can be skipped.
+In this case it will fail with an error message like this:

 ```txt
 Creating this template will make changes to existing files: